By Craig Neil. This post includes affiliate links.

 Harris Tweed

-This cloth is sold around the world and is easily recognized by the Harris Tweed logo which features an orb and cross – officially Britain’s oldest certification mark.
+Harris Tweed is one of the oldest commercial products made in Scotland today, with a heritage that goes back nearly 200 years.
+This cloth is sold around the world and is easily recognised by the Harris Tweed logo, which features an orb and cross – officially Britain’s oldest certification mark.

-To get the certification, 100% pure wool must be sourced from Scotland and washed, dyed and spun on human-powered looms just as it was in the 1800s, with the final cloths undergoing a rigorous inspection.
+To get the certification, 100% pure wool must be sourced from Scotland and washed, dyed, and spun on human-powered looms just as it was in the 1800s, with the final cloths undergoing a rigorous inspection.
+It’s for these reasons that Harris Tweed has gained a reputation worldwide for its strength, durability, and longevity.

 By law, the certification tag has to be stitched onto every item that uses the fabric which is why you’ll see smaller gifts like whisky flasks and phone cases displaying it proudly front and centre, and in fact these labels have gained as much of a cult following as the material itself has.

+You’ll find products made from Harris Tweed in pretty much every major tourist attraction in Scotland and there’s an incredibly wide range to choose from.
 Everything from coats to handbags to shoes and hats is made from the cloth, which makes it a great gift to give or keep for yourself as a souvenir.

-If you’re looking for something made from Harris Tweed and you’re in Edinburgh or Glasgow you’ll find a multitude of items in any of the main shopping centres, or you can shop online and browse Amazon where you’ll find a selection of the most popular items.
+If you’re looking for something made from Harris Tweed and you’re in Edinburgh or Glasgow, you’ll find a multitude of items in any of the main shopping centres, or you can shop online and browse Amazon, where you’ll find a selection of the most popular items.

 Quaich